Kuchasz/smart-downloader/Tasks.md

 **[UI] Files adding form** - _Create form for adding new files to download_
 - use popup control
 - textarea with multiline support where urls will be pasted in
-- buttons: 'check', 'add', 'cancel'
+- buttons:
+  - check
+  - add
+  - cancel
 - list of evaluated files
-- status of file: available, inavailable, unknown
+- status of file:
+  - available
+  - inavailable
+  - unknown
 - multiselect using checkboxes
 - delete item button
 - ability to choose which account should be used to download those files
+- after user paste url listed informations are shown:
-- name of file, file size, status
+  - name of file
+  - file size
+  - status
+  - hosting service name
 - there is no way to add files to queue if status any of files is inavailable or unknown
 - sum of transfer needed to download all files